 5. Get Payment Processing From Your POS Provider

 There are many benefits to having one provider for both your POS system and your payment processing.
 By partnering with one company, you can enjoy a more integrated, streamlined process.
 You can also enjoy some possible financial savings.
 In some cases, you can qualify for lower processing fees.
 As Fit Small Business notes, working with the same provider for your POS and payment processing can simplify your payments and eliminate fees you may otherwise be expected to pay, such as a fraud prevention fee or an integration fee.

 You may also receive free equipment.
-For example, National Retail Solutions (NRS) provides a free EMV card reader to all merchants who commit to using our merchant services for three years.
+For example, National Retail Solutions (NRS) provides a free EMV card reader to all merchants who commit to using our credit card processing for three years.
 This EMV reader can help you process payments more securely and avoid penalties for being non-compliant with EMV technology.
 Our card reader is also capable of taking Apple and Android payments.
 While credit cards remain popular, these mobile wallet apps are quickly gaining traction with consumers.

 Get Discounts Through NRS Pay

 For simplified, fair credit card processing rates your small business can afford, partner with NRS Pay.
 We offer a transparent fee model and do not pad fees.
 Instead, we offer two simple pricing models for small business payment processing fees.
 Our flat rate is $0.10 plus 2.49% of the sale.
 If your business processes more than $10,000 in credit card transactions monthly, then you can also qualify for a custom rate.